nate-j5/nate-j5/README.md

 🚀 About Me

 I have experience in writing code and technical documentation for small and large-scale projects.
-For the personal projects listed on my GitHub, I've included `README` files for each directory which provide additional detail on how projects work and why certain decisions were made.

 🌟  Technologies